jasonliang-dev/spry/musings.md

 ## Dynamic dispatch

-I don't often use classes nor member functions in C++, but there's two places where this isn't true:
+I don't often use inheritance in C++, but there's two places where this isn't
+true:

 - `Allocator` in `prelude.h`
 - `FileSystem` in `vfs.cpp`